frederikgoossens/frederikgoossens/README.md

 ### 🔧 What I'm Working On

-I’m currently focused on building public tools at the intersection of:
+Currently focused on public tools at the intersection of:

-- 🖥️ Real-Time Dashboards (Elixir + LiveView)
+- 🖥️ Real-time dashboards (Elixir + LiveView)
-- ⚙️ Cross-Platform CLI Tools (Vlang)
+- ⚙️ Cross-platform CLI utilities (Vlang)
-- 🔐 Privacy & Self-Sovereign Data Protection
+- 🔐 Privacy and self-sovereign data protection
-- 🔗 Smart Contracts & Tokenisation (Solidity, Ethereum)
+- 🔗 Smart contracts and tokenisation (Solidity, Ethereum)
-- 🧾 **Blockchain-based Proof of Innovation** — a faster, decentralised alternative to traditional patent filing
+- 🧾 **Blockchain-based proof of innovation** — a faster, decentralised alternative to traditional patent filing

-Most of my earlier work was confidential or advisory.
-I'm now releasing open-source tools combining decentralised infrastructure, verifiable trust systems, and user privacy.
+Most of my previous work was confidential or advisory.
+I am now releasing open-source tools combining decentralised infrastructure, verifiable trust, and user privacy.

 ---